 This project has been assisted by the New South Wales Government through its Environmental Trust.

-Through W2W, Greening Australia hosts community workshops and events including planting days, bird surveys and technical workshops, Habitat Hollow workshops, weed control days and the local river festival.
+Through W2W, Greening Australia and our partners host community workshops and events including planting days, bird surveys and technical workshops, Habitat Hollow workshops, and weed control days.
 By joining the W2W Rivercare Group, volunteers can also help to remove willow chokes and restore habitat for Platypus, restore vegetation and enjoy a morning walk along the path connecting ‘Burradoo to Bong Bong’ to observe the river and current Landcare work that has already been completed.

-If you are interested in getting involved with W2W in any capacity, contact Ian Rayner on [email protected]
+If you are interested in getting updates on the project, or getting involved in any capacity, contact Ian Rayner on [email protected]

 Ian’s love for the outdoors drove him to study an honours degree at the Australian National University working on our direct seeding projects around the NSW Southern Tablelands.
 On graduating he went straight into a full-time position with Greening Australia and today works as a senior project manager for our Canberra email@example.com